vaibhavvikas/vaibhavvikas.github.io/index.md

 ---
 ## About Me:

 I am **Vaibhav Vikas**, a software developer from **NIT Trichy, India**.
-I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.<br>
+I have a great experience in Python, Flask, Angular, Node, Microservices and Backend Technologies including Machine Learning.

 I am currently working as **Associate Software Developer** at **BNY Mellon Technology Pvt.
-Ltd.** (Pune, Maharashtra), where I am working on various CCAR Models such as CMM, CRW.<br>
+Ltd.** (Pune, Maharashtra), where I am working on various CCAR Models such as CMM, CRW.

 I developed a keen interest in Machine Learning so I have started studying and implementing different algorithms and analysing various datasets and started competitions on Kaggle.

 ---